webpack/webpack.js.org/content/how-to/hot-module-reload.md

 ---
 Hot Module Replacement (HMR) exchanges, adds, or removes modules while an application is running without a page reload.
 HMR is particularly useful in applications using a single state tree, since components are "dumb" and will reflect the latest application state, even after their source is changed and they are replaced.

-Webpack's power lies in its customizablity, and there are MANY ways of configuring HMR given the needs of a partiular project.
+Webpack's power lies in its customizablity, and there are MANY ways of configuring HMR given the needs of a particular project.
 The approach described below uses Babel and React, but these tools are not necessary for HMR to work.
 If you'd like to see examples of other approaches, please request them or, better yet, open up a PR with an addition!

 ##Project Config
 This guide will be demonstrating the use of HMR with Babel, React, and PostCSS (using CSS Modules).
 To follow along, please add the following deps to your `package.json`: